RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Video player** _(Only on some builds and operating systems)_

 This gives the choice between FFmpeg and VLC, which is applied to the gamelist videos, the media viewer and the video screensaver.
 The VLC video player is not included on some builds.
 If this option is not available in the menu, it means that the FFmpeg video player is in use.

+**Exit button combo**

+This gives the choice of which key combination to use to close the application.
+The default value is F4, but this can be changed to Alt + F4 on all operating systems.
+Additionally on macOS the Command + Q combination is selectable and on all other operating systems Alt + Q is selectable instead.
+Note that on Windows and most window managers on Unix/Linux, Alt + F4 will close the application regardless of the selected option as that key combination is a default which can't be restricted by ES-DE.
+Similarly on macOS, Command + Q always closes the application, so selecting this combination simply disables the previously selected exit button.

 **When to save game metadata**